somata/somata-node/CrashCourse.md

         cb null, "Hello #{name}!"
 ```

-The CoffeeScript syntax takes some getting used to -- the Javascript equivalent is:
+The CoffeeScript syntax takes some getting used to &mdash; the Javascript equivalent is:

 ```javascript
 somata = require('somata');